 Instructions to Referees.
 Instructions to Secretaries.
 Instructions to Players.
-The ball is in play until the whistle sounds, but the Referee should decide promptly.
-If in doubt consult the Linesmen.
-If the Referee declines to accept an appeal a shake of the head, or the words "play on" may sometimes be used with advantage.
-When the Referee has once given his decision and play has been resumed, he must not alter it.
-Don't stop playing till the whistle sounds, and the decision once given don't importune the Referee to reverse it, or annoy him by remarks.
-Law 16 expressly states that the ball shall be dropped.
-It must not be thrown down.
+The ball is in play until the whistle ounds, but the Referee should decide promptly.
+If in doubt consult the inesmen.
+If the Referee declines to accept n appeal a shake of the head, or the yords "play on" may sometimes be used with advantage.
+Don't stop playing till the whistle sounds, and the decision once given don't importune the Referee to re- verse it, or annoy him by remarks.
+When the Referee has once given is decision and play has been re- umed, he must not alter it. • Law 16 expressly states that the all shall be dropped.
+It must not e thrown down.
 A player is not allowed to play the ball until it has touched the ground.

 Index.
 Text of the Laws.
 Official Decisions.
 LAW 16 (continued). again drop it.
 The players on either side shall not play the ball until it has touched the ground.
 A free kick shall be given for an infringement of this Law.
 Free Kick.
 LAW 17.
 In the event of any infringement of Laws 5, 6, 8, or 10, or of a player being sent off the field under Law 13, a free kick shall be awarded to the opposite side, from the place where the infringement occurred.
 A FREE KICK is a kick at the ball in any direction the player pleases, when it is lying on the ground.
 A place kick, a free kick, or a penalty kick must not be taken until the Referee has given a signal for the same.
 Cases of handling the ball, and tripping, pushing, kicking or holding an opponent, and charging an opponent from behind may so happen as to be considered unintentional, and when this is so, no penalty must be awarded.
 (International Board, June 16th, 1902.)
 Penalty Kick.
 In the event of any intentional infringement of Law 9 outside the penalty area, or by the attacking side within the penalty area, a free kick shall be awarded to the opposite side from the place where the infringement occurred.
-In the event of any intentional infringement of Law 9 by the defending side within the penalty area, the Referee shall award the opponents a penalty kick which shall be taken from the penalty kick mark under the following conditions:-All players, with the exception of the player taking the penalty kick and the opponents' If, on taking a penalty kick, the ball rebounds from the goal posts or bar, and the kicker plays it a second time a free kick must be awarded.
+In the event of any intentional infringement of Law 9 by the defending side within the penalty area, the Referee shall award the opponents a penalty kick which shall be taken from the penalty kick mark under the following conditions :-All players, with the exception of the player taking the penalty kick and the opponents' If, on taking a penalty kick, the ball rebounds from the goal posts or bar, and the kicker plays it a second time a free kick must be awarded.
 Cases of handling the ball, and tripping, pushing, kicking or holding an opponent, and charging an opponent from behind may so happen as to be considered unintentional, and when this is so, no penalty must be awarded.
 (International Board, June 16th, 1902.)
-If a player deliberately trips an opponent who is standing in an off-side position with
+If a player deliberately trips an opponent, who is standing in an off-side position with